oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     ...
 ]]
 ```
-* TypeName MUST NOT be a JADN type ([Table 3-1](#table-3-1-jadn-types)).
+* FieldType MUST be a Primitive type, ArrayOf, MapOf, or a Defined type.
 * FieldID and FieldName values MUST be unique within a type definition.
 * If BaseType is Array or Record, FieldID MUST be the position of the field within the type, numbered consecutively starting at 1.

 If BaseType is Enumerated, Choice, or Map, FieldID MAY be any nonconflicting integer tag.
-* FieldType MUST be a Primitive type, ArrayOf, MapOf, or a Derived Enumeration ([Section 3.2.1.4](#3214-derived-enumeration)).

 ### 3.1.1 Naming Requirements
 JADN does not restrict the syntax of TypeName and FieldName, but naming requirements are needed in order to validate JADN specifications.
 JADN-based specifications MAY define their own name format requirements.